 Two university students who were arrested in Babanusa, West Kordofan on Monday claim that they were ‘tortured with cold water’ by agents of the National Intelligence and Security Service (NISS).

-A student leader told Radio Dabanga that on Monday, the security apparatus in Babanusa arrested Assem Yousif Babu of the Faculty of Sharia at El Salam University and Bahaeldin Hamadel Rayyeh of the Faculty of Education of West Kordofan University, ‘for engaging in political activity on the campus’.
+A student leader told Radio Dabanga that on Monday, the security apparatus in Babanusa arrested Asim Yousif Babu of the Faculty of Sharia at El Salam University and Bahaeldin Hamad El Rayyeh of the Faculty of Education of West Kordofan University, ‘for engaging in political activity on the campus’.

 “The NISS took them to the detention facilities and tortured them with cold water before releasing them on Tuesday," he reported.

-The student leader said that said on Monday, the administration of the University of El Salam in Babanusa suspended all political activity at the university indefinitely under the State of Emergency imposed on the state.
+The student leader said that said on Monday, the administration of El Salam University in Babanusa suspended all political activity at the university indefinitely under the State of Emergency imposed on the state.